Nike LeBron 19 Vegan Basketball Shoes

 • Discharge hazardous chemicals

-• Some models use leather
+• Some models use animal leather

 About Nike Footwear